sayampy/sayampy/README.md

 #### I am a middle School student and a hobbyist devoloper.
 <!--m![I am a student devoloper](https://avatars.githubusercontent.com/u/81681676?v=4)-->

-I'm a explorer of Programming, want to explore new.
-Fond of CLI devolopment.
+I'm a explorer of Programming, want to explore new.l

 - 🔭 I’m currently exploring the world of AI.
 - 🌱 I’m currently learning NLP.